-A 10% payment of the student's total bill is required upon enrollment to confirm classes.
-Remaining balances are due upon the first day of the semester.
+The student's total bill must be paid in full by the first day of class OR the student must be enrolled in a payment plan by the first day of class.
 Any student account that remains unpaid at the end of the semester and is not paid within thirty (30) days may be turned over to an outside collections agency for assistance in collecting.
 A collection cost will be added to the amount owed by the student to cover the collection agency costs.